CCBDA-UPC/Assignments-2025/Lab08.md

 ### Deploying the CRUD Lambda function

-Download the [serverless-app repository](https://github.com/CCBDA-UPC/serverless-app) as a ZIP file and add it to your project repository.
+Download the [serverless-app repository](https://github.com/CCBDA-UPC/serverless-app) as a ZIP file and add it to the root of your responses repository.

 Inside the `crud/lambda/` folder, you'll find an AWS Lambda function written in Python.
 This function establishes a connection to DynamoDB and waits to be invoked by the AWS API Gateway.
 Depending on the HTTP method (GET, POST, etc.) received, it will perform different operations on the database.